Kira Puru: Career

 In 2013, Puru moved to Melbourne, Australia, to launch her career as a solo artist after a string of collaborations with Paul Mac, Illy, Paul Kelly and Urthboy.

 Puru released the single "Tension" in 2017 then followed on with "Molotov" which The Guardian said is a "Slinky, attitude-laden song" and was ranked 75th on the Triple J Hottest 100, 2018.
 In 2018, Puru toured nationally with Listen Out, and in support of Vera Blue and The Rubens.

 In 2019, she toured nationally as the supporting act for Peking Duk and in May, Puru went on a national tour for her single "Everything's Better Without You" with Kinder as support.
 The video for her new single "Why Don't We Get Along" was launched by Clash magazine which they described as "Perfect Pop" also produced by long term collaborator Jon Hume (Sofi Tukker).

 In 2020 Puru toured with UK artist Yungblud for his Falls Festival side shows where she was compared to US artist Lizzo.
 She called out radio for not playing enough Australian Music and Triple J were one of the first to take up her challenge.
 In April 2020, Puru released her single "Idiot" with a "hook that’s an effortless ear worm".
 Junkee Media said "Kira Puru's Tiktok account is fantastic" including luring Tones and I and a bunch of other musicians to imitate the heavy metal band Korn.

+Alongside music, Puru has a career as a creative director and photographer.
+In 2025, she received an ARIA Award nomination in the category of Best Cover Art, for her work on Thelma Plum's 2024 album I'm Sorry, Now Say It Back.